Philliec459/Geolog-Used-to-Model-Thomeer-Parameters-from-High-Pressure-Mercury-Injection-Data/README.md

 # Geolog-Used-to-Model-Thomeer-Parameters-from-High-Pressure-Mercury-Injection-Data
 This repository contains a complete compressed (zipped) Geolog Project that is used to model SCAL High Pressure Mercury Injection (HPMI) core data using Thomeer Capillary Pressure parameters.
 ---
-### Updated January 26, 2022 with python 'try' implementation and calculations of error, Thomeer perm and the exact Mode of Pore Thoat Distribution in Microns (diameter).
+### Updated January 28, 2022 with python 'try' implementation and calculations of error, Thomeer perm and the exact Mode of Pore Thoat Distribution in Microns (diameter).
 This project now has a number of HPMI samples that can be used as a demonstration of the Geolog python loglans used in this process.
 We have added an option to create *.png image for for each of the Final Plot of each sample too.
+We also have a new workflow for picking the Closure Correction (CC).

-### Right now our Thomeer Workflow has all of the Closure Corrections by sample as a curve called Closure in the SCAL set.
+### Right now our Thomeer Workflow has all of the Closure Corrections for each sample as a curve called Closure in the SCAL set.
 We think it is best to use a number of cross plots in Geolog to pick this Closure Correction from the HPMI data up front before starting on the Thomeer Analysis.
 We also have a curve called NO_PORE_SYS that is used to instruct the python loglan as to how many pore systems to solve for in this process.

+### To pick our final Closure Correction (CC).
+I still like the cross plots that are shown at the very bottom to pick the CC recored in the SCAL set, but it is missing an important plot that is shown directly below.
+Normally you would plot a Pore Throat Distribution (PTD) that would have microns on the x axis and Delta BVocc on the y axis.

+	microns =  ((2.0 * 367.0)/(Pc_r[i] * 69035.0)) * 10000.0

+However, then you would not be able to choose a Closure Correction in pu from this plot.
+Therefore, in the plot below we have a pseudo PTD by plotting BVocc on the x axis and Delta BVocc on the y axis.
+You can see Ed’s CC as the green dot.
+I am picking a CC from this pseudo PTD plot below with the CC results recorded as Closure in the SCAL set from the very bottom set of cross plots to help guide us.

+The second plot below shows how we pick the final CC.
+We have what is first recorded CC from the SCAL set, and we have a CC from the pseudo PTD plotted in the second plot below with a y axis value of Pc = 2 psi.
+We make our final CC pick guided by our previous two CC picks, and then proceed with the Thomeer analysis.
+This is working quite well so far.
+I like our final picks using this technique even better that Ed’s CC picks.

-### In this Jupyter Notebook we also have an Automatic option (‘YES’,’NO’) that if Auto=‘NO’, then the python loglan will allow you to make your own picks for the following Thomeer parameters that are used as seeds to the process:
+### In this new loglan we also have an Automatic option (‘YES’,’NO’) that if Auto=‘NO’, then the python loglan will allow you to make your own picks for the following Thomeer parameters that are used as seeds to the process:

       1) Pd1 (Closure Correction is already input as a curve).
 If Auto='YES', then Pd1 is automatically picked.
       2) BV1 & Pd2 if there are 2 Pore Systems used in Auto = 'NO' or 'YES'.